epi2me-labs/fastcat/README.md

   -?, --help                 Give this help list
       --usage                Give a short usage message -V, --version              Print program version

-Mandatory or optional arguments to long options are also mandatory or optional for any corresponding short options.

-The program creates a simple index of file offsets for each of every (n * M)th alignment record.
-No care is taken to keep records corresponding to the same query together, or any other such niceities.
-Its intended to be used simply with unaligned, unsorted BAMs.
 ```

 **bamindex fetch**